ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 15, 2022

+In bitcoin, uncle blocks are created when more than one child blocks are created in parallel from the same block.

 #### Jan 14, 2022

 Punitive Forking is censorship of an account by a majority pool (51% mining power).